nim-lang/NimLime/README.md

 If auto-completions don't work copy the `nimrod_update_completions` block from the NimLime default key bindings file to the user key bindings file.

+Checking the current file automatically on-save can be enabled through the setting `check_nimrod_on_save`